CaledoniaProject/weblogic-decryptor/README.md

 How to use that?
 ----------------

-Put 'boot.properties' into data and 'SerializedSystemIni.dat' into data/security/
+Put `boot.properties` into data/ and `SerializedSystemIni.dat` into data/security/

 Cross-domain decryption will not work.